richardktran/lsm-tree-go-my-way/README.md

 - [ ] Improve `MemTable` by using `Skip List` as underlying data structure
 - [ ] Improve Read by `Bloom Filter`
 - [ ] Implement `Compaction`
+- [ ] Handle the case when server is crashed during flushing to SSTable